newdevon/Python-Game-Library/README.md

 Welcome to the Python Game Library C:

-We have Pong, Connect 4, Tic-Tac-Toe, Number Guesser, Reaction Time, and Rock-Paper-Scissor
+We have Pong, Connect 4, Tic-Tac-Toe, Number Guesser, Reaction Time, and Rock-Paper-Scissors

 Which game would you like to play?